 Meet Format: This is an open meet to all athletes registered with USA Swimming.
 Number of Athletes will be capped at 250.
 Our goal is to see some fast swimming, enjoy some great racing, and still have time for everyone to enjoy a majority of the weekend with family and friends.
 Heats will be seeded slowest to fastest and mixed gender with no lane separation between genders, to promote racing other athletes based solely on entry time.
 All events will start on the South end of the pool.

-Heats will be timed finals seeded (the fastest 8 swimmers in the final heat) two days prior to the start of the meet so scratches and positive check-ins will not be conducted.
+Heats will be timed finals seeded (the fastest 8 swimmers in the final heat) two days prior to the start of the meet.
 We reserve the right to conduct flyover starts if we feel that this is needed to limit the duration of the meet and can be effectively communicated to all of the coaches and athletes.

 Nonconforming times will not be accepted.

 The meet director reserves the right to conduct flyover starts or change warm-up/session start times depending on meet size.

+This is an invitational meet open only to member of ASC and ATAC.

 Inclement